Aab-e-Gum (book)

 Aab-e-Gum is a 1989 Urdu book by Mushtaq Ahmad Yusufi.
 The book is a collection of satirical and humorous articles.
 Aab-e-Gum has also been translated into English under the title, "Mirages of the Mind".

 Synopsis

 Aab-e-Gum describes some fictional characters who are hilariously nostalgic.
-Humor has been created by keeping the psychology of these characters and their retrospect in front, in such a way that the book is not only the masterpiece of Mushtaq Ahmed Yusufi but also one of the best in the history of Urdu humour.
+Humor has been created by keeping the psychology of these characters and their retrospect in front, in such a way that the book is not only the masterpiece of Mushtaq Ahmad Yusufi but also one of the best in the history of Urdu humour.

 Awards

 Aab-e-Gum received the Hijra Award and the National Literary Award for the best book in 1990.